robert/robert.github.com/_posts/2014-12-12-green-waves-on-an-arbitrary-valencia-street.md

 <h3>5.
 Irregular grid with multiple speed limits</h3>

 Finally, the holy grail.
 We now take an irregular grid, as in case 4, but remove the restriction of a single universal Green Wave speed.
-Some streets may want to cater for Lance Armstrong, others for Lance Armstrong not tripping his nuts off.
+Some streets may want to cater for Lance Armstrong, others for Lance Armstrong not tripping his face off.
 The solution is surprisingly simple, although unsurprisingly kind of stupid.

 Notice that a Green Wave that allows bikes to continuously travel at a constant speed `v` also allows them to travel at `v/2`, `v/3`, `v/4` and so on.
 Conceptually these "harmonics" arise because by the time a bike traveling at `v/4` has travelled from green light to green light, exactly 4 whole inversion cycles have occurred in front of it.
 It is therefore exactly lined up to take advantage of the 5th cycle, and continue on its steady way.

-Therefore, for a **regular** grid with varying speed limits, we simply need to oscillate a checkerboard pattern (as in case 3) at a frequency that caters for a speed `v_eff` that has all of the different speed limits on the grid as harmonics.
+Therefore, for a <u>regular</u> grid with varying speed limits, we simply need to oscillate a checkerboard pattern (as in case 3) at a frequency that caters for a speed `v_eff` that has all of the different speed limits on the grid as harmonics.
 This speed is the <a href="http://en.wikipedia.org/wiki/Least_common_multiple" target="_blank">Lowest Common Multiple</a> (LCM) of all of the individual Green Wave speeds.
 Since `v_eff` is an integer multiple of all individual `v`, all `v` must be harmonics of `v_eff` and therefore able to travel along a Green Wave set for `v_eff`.
 The entire grid is therefore covered in Green Waves.

 For example, say we have Green Wave speeds of `{10, 20, 50, 80}`.
-The LCM of these is `400`, and so we invert the direction of all lights every `T = d/v_eff = d/400`.
+The LCM, or `v_eff` of these is `400`, and so we invert the direction of all lights every `T = d/v_eff = d/400`.
 The initial bike arrangement is different to that for a regular grid, since it has to cater for an effective speed of `400`.
 The lights will invert every `d/400`, and so the lengths of each group of bikes on each street should be the maximum length that can pass through a green light in this time, given `v_street`, the Green Wave speed for that street.
-This length is `v_street * T = vstreet * d/v_eff`.
+This length is `v_street * T = v_street * d/v_eff`.
 In the case where all speeds are the same and `v_eff = v_street` (case 3), this reduces to `d`, as expected.

 We now generalise this solution to an irregular grid, in exactly the same way as in case 4.
 We add imaginary roads at a spacing of `d_eff`, where `d_eff` is the HCF of all of the distances between consecutive lights on all roads.
 We then calculate `v_eff` as above - the LCM of all speeds on the grid.
-This gives us a `T = d_eff/v_eff`, and bikes arranged in alternating lines of length vstreet*deff/v_eff.
+This gives us a `T = d_eff/v_eff`, and bikes arranged in alternating lines of length `v_street*deff/v_eff`.
 As always, we use our imaginary checkerboard to assign initial light colours and bike placements, and then oscillate directions accordingly.
 We sit back and admire our handiwork.

 <h3>Conclusion</h3>